Code-Institute-Submissions/bono-94-Javascript-Project-2_DecResub/README.md

 - [Grammarly](https://app.grammarly.com/) software has been used to verify grammar on the site and this README file

 - [Formsubmit](https://formsubmit.co/) website has been used to mail form results to the developer's email address

+- [Responsive Design Checker](https://responsivedesignchecker.com/) website has been used to test various screen sizes and website responsiveness for popular devices

 ---
 Thank you for READING ME!